shunjizhan/react-folder-tree/README.md

   url (optional): 'url of this node for example',
 }
 ```
+This example shows how to render a tree with custom initial state
 ```tsx
 const treeState = {
   name: 'root [half checked and opened]',